tichakornw/academic-kickstart/content/publication/bharadwaj-2021-minimum/index.md

   logic constraints.
 Numerical results show that the runtime for our proposed algorithm is suitable for very large problems and is backed by theoretical guarantees of correctness with respect to given temporal logic constraints.
-publication: '*The Thirty-Third Annual Conference on Innovative Applications of Artificial Intelligence*'
+publication: '*The 13th NASA Formal Methods Symposium*'
 ---